blockchaintp/sextant/docs/deployments/dlts/besu.md

 # Deploying Besu

-Selecting `Hyperledger Besu` in the deployments dropdown menu takes you to the deployment form.
+Selecting `Hyperledger Besu` in the deployments dropdown menu takes you to its deployment form.
 Here all you need to do is give your deployment a name, specify its namespace and decide whether you want to enable persistence or not.
 In this example we've opted to enable persistence and specified `gp2` as the storage class as we are using AWS: